Should You Buy or Rent?

 In the early years of a mortgage, the vast majority of your payment goes to interest, not equity.
 On a $450,000 loan at 7%, your first monthly payment of ~$2,994 includes roughly $2,625 in interest and only $369 in principal.
 You're not building equity fast — you're paying the bank.

-This is why buying and selling in 2–3 years is often a financial loss even if the home appreciated.
-Selling costs (typically 5–7%) can wipe out the thin equity you've built.
-The "Equity vs Interest" chart tab shows this clearly year by year.
+This is why buying and selling in 2-3 years is often a financial loss even if the home appreciated.
+Selling costs (typically 5-7%) can wipe out the thin equity you've built.

 The Opportunity Cost of Your Down Payment

-A 20% down payment on a $450,000 home is $90,000.
-That's $90,000 that could have been invested.
-At the S&P 500's historical ~10.5% annual return, that $90,000 becomes roughly $250,000 in 10 years and $700,000 in 20 years.
+A 20% down payment on a $450,000 home is $90,000 that could have been invested.
+At the S&P 500's historical ~10.5% annual return, that $90,000 becomes roughly $250,000 in 10 years.
+But at exit, that S&P gain is subject to long-term capital gains tax — which this calculator accounts for, unlike most others.

 FAQ